 BAL–FZ: the top most exposure and has a direct exposure risk to flames from the fire front with ember attack and a heat flux greater than 40 kW/m2.

-Each state and territory have slight differences in how BALs are assessed, but there are generally two ways of doing it: using Local Government predicted BALs or fire authority data, or using an accredited assessor to do an individual site inspection.
+Each state and territory across Australia has slight differences in how BALs are assessed, but there are generally two ways of doing it: using Local Government predicted BALs or fire authority data, or using an accredited assessor to do an individual site inspection.

 You know your BAL.
 What’s next?

 Visit the Hume Doors website.
 Designed with safety in mind, while not compromising on style, we offer an extensive range of doors designed and manufactured to meet the regulatory requirements for building in designated bushfire zones.

 Check out this video showing our latest fire test – this Hume door survived a BAL-40!

 We have a comprehensive range of doors that meet BAL12.5, BAL19 and BAL29 criteria as specified in AS3959.
 Select from either tempered hardboard or veneer finished solicore doors with 6mm tempered safety glass.

 You will also need Weatherguard Entry Frames to hold your new door in place.
 Pairing the two products will ensure you’re meeting code and keeping your home as protected as possible.

 We also manufacture an entrance door made specifically for those living in bushfire zones.
 Our BFR doors meet all specific regulatory requirements!

 Australian Standard 3959-2009 Construction of Buildings in Bushfire Prone Areas (AS3959-2009) contains the construction requirements for each BAL.
 A copy can be obtained from Australian Standards, your local council or try a local library.